jeftegoes/AwsOverview/Application Integration/Amazon SQS.md

 - Produced to SQS using the SDK (SendMessage API).
 - The message is **persisted** in SQS until a consumer deletes it.
-- Message retention: default 4 days, up to 14 days.
+- **Message retention:** Default 4 days, up to 14 days.
 - **Example:** Send an order to be processed.
   - Order id.
   - Customer id.
-  - Any attributes you want.
+  - Any attributes we want.
 - **SQS standard:** Unlimited throughput.

 # 3. Consuming Messages